rust-lang/rfcs/text/0000-hidden-impls.md

 Ribero et. al [(DOI: 10.1007/978-3-319-45279-1_9)][optional_doi] modularization of instances is considered.
 This is however radically different than what is proposed in this RFC, which does *not* propose modularization of implementations.
-Fundamentally, that paper seems permit different instances of the same type class to coexist as long as the instance to use for a given expression is uniquely determinable.
+Fundamentally, that paper seems to permit different instances of the same type class to coexist as long as the instance to use for a given expression is uniquely determinable.
 As previously discussed, such a mechanism would not be sound in Rust.
 The main difference between these approaches is